-Sets the frequency for the pre-population job.
-This is the execution schedule for the job.
-This cmdlet output is mandatory parameter for adding pre-population job.
+This sets the frequency for the pre-population job which is the execution schedule for the job.
+This cmdlet output is a mandatory parameter for adding a pre-population job.
 All parameters are basically a type of frequency for execution.